Four Problems With Outsourcing Live Chat

 Would you be comfortable with an outsourced provider speaking on your behalf?
-At best, it if works at all, it is inconsistent and at worst, provides a complete poor experience for the customer and has the potential to damage your online reputation and brand.
+At best, it if works at all, it’s inconsistent, and at worst, provides a completely poor experience for the customer and has the potential to damage your online reputation and brand.

 - The logistics of transferring between your staff and outsourced is often… awkward…

 What was said in a chat?
 How is that documented?
 It is often not a smooth transition or duty when a company goes from internal to outsourced.
 With many companies outsourcing to the cheapest solution-an overseas workforce- is there a time, language or cultural barrier that must be constantly hurdled?
 Statistically, many employees often feel that their own job or standing is threatened when outsourcing is utilized at all for their role.

 - Bonus Outsource Challenge: What if the work is outsourced to a bot?

 Artificial intelligence has made tremendous strides in the last few years and machine learning is at an incredibly rapid stage of growth.
 And yet: in the 61 years since the term AI was coined at a conference at Dartmouth College in 1956 and chatbots came along in 1994, no chatbot could pass the Turing Test.
 (This is a test to determine if a robot can fool a person into thinking it was another person through a series of questions).